 Winter can be long with rainy or snowy days and lots of home time, but it can seem even longer with a child who is bored with the same old toys and routine.
-Finding new stay at home kids activities to keep your children occupied and happy is key to enjoying your time together.
+Finding new stay at home activities for kids to keep your children occupied and happy is key to enjoying your time together.

 No matter where you live – snow or rain, or sunshine, there will be days when you have to stay inside and try to keep everyone happy.

-Stay at Home Kids Activities
+Stay at Home Activities for Kids

 Here are some of the sanity savers that have been tried over and over again in our house and have proven to be keeper ideas.
 None of these ideas include screen time and they are all free (except the last one)!